 The people who predict or forecast the weather are called meteorologists.

-A meteorologist uses several different things to predict the weather.
-They use:
+Here’s a list of equipment a meteorologist uses to predict the weather.

-- Barometer: An instrument that measures the pressure of the air.
+A barometer is a very important tool for meteorologists because it tells them what the atmospheric pressure is doing.
+It can help them predict whether there will be rain or snow.
 If the air pressure is rising (getting higher), the weather will be calm and mild.
-If the air pressure is falling, the weather is going to be rainy or stormy.
+If the air pressure falls, the weather will be rainy or stormy.

-- Sling Psychrometric: measures the humidity in the air.
+Measures the humidity in the air.
 Humidity is the amount of moisture in the air, so this instrument tells weather forecasters how much moisture is in the air.
-If the air is Moist air is heavier than dry air, so when the air is humid, we sweat more (or it shows more) because our sweat cannot evaporate in the heavy, moist air.
+If the air is Moist, the air is heavier than dry air, so when it is humid, we sweat more (or it shows more) because our sweat cannot evaporate in the heavy, moist air.

-- Radar: an electronic instrument used to track how much precipitation is falling, where it is falling, and which direction it is moving.
+An electronic instrument is used to track how much precipitation is falling, where it is falling, and in which direction it is moving.
 Radar also tracks tornadoes, hurricanes, and other types of storms.

 Weather forecasting terms